 I am an Assistant Professor in the Department of Decision, Operations, and Information Technologies at the Robert H. Smith School of Business, University of Maryland.
 I received my Ph.D. from Princeton University in 2011.
 I am a co-author (with W.B.
-Powell) of the book Optimal Learning, available now on Amazon.com.
+Powell) of the book Optimal Learning, available on Amazon.com.

-I use the word optimal learning to describe strategies that explicitly consider the value of information, and the tradeoff between learning and earning, when making decisions.
 The book Optimal Learning discusses how to model and solve many different types of learning problems, beginning with the classic models of ranking and selection and multi-armed bandits, and moving on to more sophisticated decision problems.